SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Go

+- [dapr](https://github.com/dapr/dapr) - Dapr is a portable, event-driven, runtime for building distributed applications across cloud and edge.
 - [authelia](https://github.com/authelia/authelia) - The Single Sign-On Multi-Factor portal for web apps
 - [chromedp](https://github.com/chromedp/chromedp) - A faster, simpler way to drive browsers supporting the Chrome DevTools Protocol.
 - [nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and scale and has native Consul and Vault integrations.